 Music Hackspace champion and celebrate women who are active within the music technology field, and hope to support more women (and those who are not often represented including those who identify as non-binary) in learning music technology.
 Together, we ask everyone in our community to challenge the status quo in music technology, to create more equal, representative and inclusive space for everyone to create, engage and enjoy.

-Find out more about our events and the workshop leaders below, or on Music Hackspace’s website
+Find out more about the events and workshop leaders below, or watch on demand on Music Hackspace’s website.

 Chloe Alexandra Thompson + guests

 Chloe Alexandra Thompson is an interdisciplinary artist and touring sound designer whose works and workshops have been featured in galleries and performance spaces domestically and internationally.
 Using Max, Thompson creates unique sonic environments and interactive performance tools.

 Chagall is an Amsterdam-based singer, producer and performer known for her use of the MiMU Gloves to control music & reactive visuals.
 With performances at South by Southwest, Ableton Loop, TEDx and many more Chagall is one of the most experienced users of the technology.
 She is also the UX designer for MiMU’s Glover & Gliss.